 - If using sparklers ensure they are held in a gloved hand at arm’s length and there is a bucket of water to put them in once the sparkler is out

-Lancashire Fire and Rescue Service will be hosting their annual fireworks display and bonfire on Monday 5 November at their Training Centre on West Way, Euxton, PR7 6DH.
+Lancashire Fire and Rescue Service will be hosting their annual fireworks display and bonfire on Tuesday 5 November at their Training Centre on West Way, Euxton, PR7 6DH.
 The event has been a huge success in the past and has provided a safe environment for people to watch a fantastic fireworks display.
-The event runs a ‘pay on the gate’ policy (cash only) with the money being split between The Firefighter’s Charity, Rosemere Cancer Foundation’s ward at Chorley and South Ribble District Hospital and Age UK Lancashire.
+The event runs a ‘pay on the gate’ policy (cash only) with the money being split between The Firefighter’s Charity, North West Ambulance Service and Maggie’s Charity.

 Learn more about bonfire and firework safety here.